ajsmith607/memills/content/family-of-edward-hallock-mills/topics/hallock.md

 {{% fig "hallock/1877-06-07-The-Ithaca-Journal-p4" "500" /%}}
 {{% fig "hallock/1901-04-04-The-Ithaca-Daily-Journal-p5" "500" /%}}

-So, while there is a good probability that the two men were at least aware of each other, living in nearby communities and in the same line of work, I also suspect that because the Hallock family relationship was so distant, it may have been unknown to them, and is unlikely to be a factor in the Mills' decision to move to Mott's Corners.
+So, while there is a good probability that the William Hallock and Edward Mills were at least aware of each other, living in nearby communities and in the same general line of work, I also suspect that because the Hallock family relationship was so distant, it may have been unknown to them, and therefore would seem to be an unlikely to be a factor in the Mills' decision to move to Mott's Corners.

+(But the question remains, why did Edward choose to move to Mott's Corners?
+How did he become aware of the opportunity to take over George Sander's store?)

 [William B. Hallock](https://www.findagrave.com/memorial/66471939/william-b-hallock) (07 Jul 1822 to 29 Mar 1901) married [Sarah (Fleming) Hallock](https://www.findagrave.com/memorial/66472059/sarah-hallock) (08 Dec 1829 to 19 Oct 1910).